In the News

-After receiving the recommendation from Robert LoCascio that he should try texting for help rather than calling, Geoffrey Fowler of the Washington Post took to messaging to resolve an issue with his data plan (something he had been putting off for months because he didn’t want to deal with calling customer service).
+After receiving the recommendation from Robert LoCascio that he should try texting for help rather than calling, Geoffrey Fowler of the Washington Post took to customer service messaging to resolve an issue with his data plan (something he had been putting off for months because he didn’t want to deal with calling customer service).
 The result?
 A seamless interaction and resolution where he didn’t have to hunt for a human, repeat himself, or endure a sales pitch.

-“The biggest shift in customer service since the 1-800 number is underway.”
-Geoffrey Fowler, Washington Post
+“The biggest shift in customer service since the 1-800 number is underway.”~ Geoffrey Fowler, Washington Post

-This consumer-to-brand connection, conversational commerce, has reinvented how we get help, ask questions, and make purchases.
+This consumer-to-brand connection, Conversational Commerce, has reinvented how we get help, ask questions, and make purchases.

-“Voice in itself is a very old, tough and unproductive way to communicate.”
-Robert LoCascio, founder and CEO of LivePerson
+“Voice in itself is a very old, tough, and unproductive way to communicate.”~ Robert LoCascio, founder and CEO of LivePerson

 LivePerson allows brands to connect with their millions of consumers conversationally, in the way consumers prefer to communicate with family and friends.
 Through conversational channels such as SMS, Facebook Messenger, Apple Business Chat, WhatsApp, and in-home AI assistants, consumers can get help and make purchases without having to go to a website or call a number and wait on hold.

 LivePerson uses human and artificial intelligence to scale brand-to-consumer conversations through Conversational Cloud, where conversations powered by AI are managed for many of the world’s largest brands.

 You can read the full Washington Post article here.